segmentio/segment-docs/src/connections/sources/catalog/libraries/server/csharp/migration-guide.md

 strat: csharp
 ---

-If you’re using a different library such as Analytics .Net, follow the steps below to migrate to the Analytics-CSharp library.
+If you’re using a different library, follow the steps below to migrate to the [Analytics-CSharp library](/docs/connections/sources/catalog/libraries/server/csharp/).

+> info ""
+> This library is currently in beta and is governed by Segment’s [First Access and Beta terms](https://www.twilio.com/legal/tos){:target="_blank"}.

 1. Create a source in Segment.
 If you want to reuse your current source, skip to step 2.
     1. Go to Connections > Sources > Add Source.
-    2. Search for Xamarin or Unity or .NET and click Add source.
+    2. Search for *Xamarin, Unity* or *.NET* and click **Add source**. **Note:** There is no CSharp source.
+To use Analytics-CSharp, use either Xamarin, Unity, or .NET as your source.
 2. Add the Analytics CSharp dependency to your project.

     <br> Before: